shahiduljahid/python_practical/README.md

 ### Comment Training Code:

-To use the pre-trained model, comment out the code between the "MODEL TRAINING AND SAVING PART START" and "MODEL TRAINING AND SAVING PART FINISH" markers.
+To use the trained model, comment out the code between the "MODEL TRAINING AND SAVING PART START" and "MODEL TRAINING AND SAVING PART FINISH" markers.

 ## Running the Code: